 17.2 Events of Breach

-A Breach of this Agreement includes but not limited to: (1) the failure to pay any amount when due; (2) the failure to comply with any material term or condition of this Agreement, including but not limited to any material Breach of a representation, warranty or covenant made in this Agreement; (3) if a Party: (a) becomes insolvent; (b) files a voluntary petition in bankruptcy under any provision of any federal or state bankruptcy law or shall consent to the filing of any bankruptcy or reorganization petition against it under any similar law; (c) makes a general assignment for the benefit of its creditors; or (d) consents to the appointment of a receiver, trustee or liquidator; (4) Assignment of this Agreement in a manner inconsistent with the terms of this Agreement; (5) Failure of either Party to provide such access rights, or a Party's attempt to revoke or terminate such access rights, as provided under this Agreement; or (6) Failure of either Party to provide information or data to the other Party as required under this Agreement, provided the Party entitled to the information or data under this Agreement requires such information or data to satisfy its obligations under this Agreement.
+A Breach of this Agreement includes: (1) the failure to pay any amount when due; (2) the failure to comply with any material term or condition of this Agreement, including but not limited to any material Breach of a representation, warranty or covenant made in this Agreement; (3) if a Party: (a) becomes insolvent; (b) files a voluntary petition in bankruptcy under any provision of any federal or state bankruptcy law or shall consent to the filing of any bankruptcy or reorganization petition against it under any similar law; (c) makes a general assignment for the benefit of its creditors; or (d) consents to the appointment of a receiver, trustee or liquidator; (4) assignment of this Agreement in a manner inconsistent with the terms of this Agreement; (5) failure of either Party to provide such access rights, or a Party's attempt to revoke or terminate such access rights, as provided under this Agreement; or (6) failure of either Party to provide information or data to the other Party as required under this Agreement, provided the Party entitled to the information or data under this Agreement requires such information or data to satisfy its obligations under this Agreement.

 17.3 Continued Operation

-In the event of a Breach or Default by either Party, the Parties shall continue to operate and maintain, as applicable, such DC power systems, protection and Metering Equipment, telemetering equipment, SCADA (Supervisory Control and Data Acquisition) equipment, transformers, secondary systems, communications equipment, building facilities, software, documentation, structural components, and other facilities and appurtenances that are reasonably necessary for FPL to operate and maintain the FPL Transmission System, or for the Customer to operate and maintain the Facility, in a safe and reliable manner.
+In the event of a Breach or Default by either Party, the Parties shall continue to operate and maintain, as applicable, such DC power systems, protection and Metering Equipment, telemetering equipment, SCADA (Supervisory Control and Data Acquisition) equipment, transformers, secondary systems, communications equipment, building facilities, software, documentation, structural components, and other facilities and appurtenances that are reasonably necessary for FPL to operate and maintain the FPL Transmission System and the FPL Interconnection Facilities, or for the Customer to operate and maintain the Facility and the Customer Interconnection Facilities, in a safe and reliable manner.

 17.4 Cure and Default